 Tourism and recreation in the Wet Tropics play an important role in community use and enjoyment and helps educate locals and visitors about the Area's Outstanding Universal Value.
 Tourism and recreation also contribute substantially to the region's economy.

 The Wet Tropics World Heritage Area and surrounds contain:

 In 2008 the Australian Government commissioned a report on The Economic Activity of Australia's World Heritage Areas.
 The Wet Tropics of Queensland creates the greatest economic benefit of Australia's natural properties (see summary report here - the Great Barrier Reef was not included in the analysis).
-The economic benefits for management and visitation are summarised in the table below.

 The World Heritage Area plays a vital role in the community and incorporates a range of community services infrastructure.
 Infrastructure within the Area includes:

 See State of the Wet Tropics 2008-2009 for more details on infrastructure within the Area (some figures here have been updated).